Gelbpunkt/gateway-proxy/README.md

 ## Configuration

-Create a file `config.json` and fill in these fields:
+Create a file `config.json` and fill in these fields as you wish:

 ```json
 {